 Then, in an apparent turnaround, he found that a remedy was appropriate because the tokens were clearly the property of Copytrack and that the defendant had no proprietary claim to them.
 He then granted Copytrack the right to trace the tokens and recover them.

 The issue of the characterization of cryptocurrency remains to be decided.
 It appears likely that it will be found to be property much like any chose in action like a promissory note.

-If you have questions about this decision, about how courts have been responding to disputes involving cryptocurrency, or would like to discuss a business dispute, investment loss dispute, or other issue, contact Milosevic Fiske LLP.
+If you have questions about this decision, about how courts have been responding to disputes involving cryptocurrency, or would like to discuss a business dispute, investment loss dispute, or other issue, contact Milosevic & Associates.
 We bring our deep knowledge and extensive litigation experience to every file.
 All of our lawyers are highly skilled litigators.
 We have conducted trials and appeals at all levels of court, including the Supreme Court of Canada.
 We are in court or in mediations almost every day and as a result, have become exceptionally adept at thinking on our feet and addressing the unexpected.
 Over the years we have seen it all and helped our clients mitigate their financial risks.
 Our results speak for themselves.
 To learn more about how we can help you call us at 416-916-1387 or contact us online.